webapp-drupal/abtest/sites/all/modules/abtest_headlines/README.md

     name = "A/B test (core)
     description = An A/B testing API for creating tests quickly in code. name ="A/B Test Reporting dashboard"
-    description = A simple reporting dashboard for A/B tests.
+    description = A simple reporting dashboard for A/B tests.web.

 # IN MODULE #